arestivo/slides/markdown/javascript.md

 ---

-# Javascript on HTML Documents
+# JavaScript on HTML Documents

-*Javascript* can be embedded directly into an HTML document:
+*JavaScript* can be embedded directly into an HTML document:

 ```html
 <script>